 As shown in the above two illustrations, the post-lockdown concentrations of nitrogen oxides were lower than they were prior to the outbreak of COVID-19.
 This situation is normal and not the result of lower highway traffic, but rather due to the natural ozone cycle and ultraviolet (UV) radiation.
 It turns out that the end of the lockdown coincided with the time of the year when ozone concentrations are higher.
 Ozone reacts rapidly with NO when the two gases are in contact, forming nitrogen dioxide (NO2).
 Additionally, UV radiation in turn reacts with NO2, creating ozone, which in the end lowers the concentrations of NOX.

-Concentrations of other contaminants measured at the Henri-IV station, including, sulphur dioxide and fine particulate matter (PM2.5), fluctuated less during the lockdown since they to a greater extent come from sources other than transportation, such as wood heating and industry.
+Concentrations of other contaminants measured at the Henri-IV station, including, sulphur dioxide (SO2) and fine particulate matter (PM2.5), fluctuated less during the lockdown since they to a greater extent come from sources other than transportation, such as industry and wood heating.

 Air quality monitoring elsewhere in Québec

 The decrease in road traffic also appears to have had a positive impact on air quality elsewhere in Québec.
 The following figure illustrates the average weekly concentrations of nitrogen dioxide (NO2), another contaminant associated with road transportation, in parts per billion (ppb) in urban areas in Québec during the first lockdown period.

 Statistical analysis made it possible to calculate the drop in NO2 concentrations in ambient air attributable to these three lockdowns due to COVID-19.
 The lockdown from December 20, 2021 to January 17, 2022 cannot be compared to the previous episodes, since the measures were implemented gradually.

 To learn more